tvl83/DeveloperDocumentation/src/content/partials/mobile-sdk/obj-c.md

 }
 ```

-When the app recieves the `appDidBecomeActive` event, it tells RobotKit to start looking for Spheros.
+The RobotKit discovery agent is then told to add an observer to trigger event when a robot's state changes.

 ```
 [[RKRobotDiscoveryAgent sharedAgent] addNotificationObserver:self selector:@selector(handleRobotStateChangeNotification:)];
 ```

-The RobotKit discovery agent is then told to add an observer to trigger event when a robot's state changes.
+Then, inside the handler, specific actions are defined for different possible robot states.

 ```
 -(void) handleRobotStateChangeNotification:(RKRobotChangedStateNotification *) n{